OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

 OpenNebula
 --------------------------------------------------------------------------------

-The LXC driver is enabled by default in OpenNebula ``/etc/one/oned.conf`` on your Front-end host with reasonable defaults.
+The LXC driver is enabled by default in OpenNebula ``/etc/one/oned.conf`` on your Front-end Host with reasonable defaults.
 Read the :ref:`oned Configuration <oned_conf_virtualization_drivers>` to understand these configuration parameters and :ref:`Virtual Machine Drivers Reference <devel-vmm>` to know how to customize and extend the drivers.

 Driver
 --------------------------------------------------------------------------------